munit2906/Historical-places-of-India/README.md

 ## License

-Designed and Developed by **Aravindha Samy**.
-All rights reserved. © 2024.
+Designed and Developed by **Munit Sehrawat**.
+All rights reserved. © 2025.